 NLF: Boards must be aware that RAPs are not subject to:

-eligibility, performance reporting, or review by the state or Boards to be approved for the ETPL, as provided in 20 Code of Federal Regulations (CFR) §680.470; or
+performance reporting or review by the state or Boards to be approved for the ETPL, as provided in 20 Code of Federal Regulations (CFR) §680.470; or

 additional local eligibility criteria that Boards may require for other local training providers.

+NLF: Boards must ensure that local policies and procedures do not restrict eligible individuals’ access to RAPs included on the statewide ETPL except when local funding limits may restrict such access in accordance with 20 CFR §680.310.

 NLF: Boards must be aware that the requirement for training programs to be in occupations that appear on both the statewide and Board target occupations lists does not apply to RAPs.
 Any occupations for which RAPs are accepting applications or actively conducting apprenticeship training are considered an in-demand or a target occupation for inclusion on the ETPL.

 NLF: Boards must be aware that a RAP will remain on the statewide ETPL until it is no longer registered by DOLETA’s Office of Apprenticeship or the RAP requests to be removed from TWC’s statewide ETPL.
 Additionally, TWC will verify the status of RAPs at least every two years to ensure that they remain registered by DOLETA and remove any apprenticeship program from the ETPL that is no longer registered with DOLETA.